 In February, the Ohio Hospital Association noted a laundry list of issues the hospital lobbying group was working through with CareSource: “policy discrepancies, claim processing breakdowns, inappropriate denials, authorization issues surrounding medical treatment and failure to communicate effectively with Ohio providers.”

 The Ohio Council of Behavioral Health and Family Service Providers said this month that CareSource isn’t paying its bills on time.
-Giving them a contract to handle behavioral health will exacerbate the problem and imperil small providers that can’t wait months for payment or fight administrative battles with CareSource, according to the council, which
+Giving them a contract to handle behavioral health will exacerbate the problem and imperil small providers that can’t wait months for payment or fight administrative battles with CareSource, according to the council.

 CareSource “is not fully paying their bills to health care providers now, and they become responsible for Medicaid-covered behavior health services on July 1.
 More than 50 percent of people on Medicaid are covered by CareSource, so a lot of people suffering from opioid addiction will depend on CareSource to pay their bills so they can access the care they need,” said Lori Criss, chief executive of the Ohio Council.